Colonel Charles Pinckney: Legacy

-Pinckney was buried at St. Philip's Church in Charleston.

-In 1782 the younger Charles Pinckney inherited Snee Farm, the rice and indigo plantation, and its numerous enslaved African Americans at his father's death.
+In 1782, the younger Charles Pinckney inherited Snee Farm, the rice and indigo plantation, and its numerous enslaved African Americans at his father's death.
 A monument originally intended for his father's grave was moved to Snee Farm because his age was carved incorrectly.
 The younger Pinckney became a leading politician after the Revolutionary War.
 He served in numerous offices, including being elected as governor of South Carolina to three non-consecutive terms.